-Heineman, 23, hit .242 (64x265) with 15 doubles and 25 RBI in 78 games with Corpus Christi last season.
-This marks his second consecutive season as a non-roster invite to the Astros Major League Spring Training.
-The switch-hitting catcher is entering his fourth professional season, and just his third full season, after being selected out of UCLA in the eighth round of the June 2012 draft.
+Heineman, 25, hit .259 (62x239) with nine doubles, three homers, 14 RBI and a .344 on-base percentage in 73 games with Fresno last season.
+This marks his fourth consecutive season as a non-roster invite to the Astros Major League Spring Training camp.
+The switch-hitting catcher is entering his sixth professional season after being selected out of UCLA in the eighth round of the June 2012 draft.

-With Houston's 17 non-roster invitees scheduled to attend camp, the overall Spring Training roster total is at 56 players (25 pitchers, 31 position players).
-The 40-man roster is currently at 39.
+With Houston's 18 non-roster invitees scheduled to attend camp, the overall Spring Training roster total is at 58 players (28 pitchers, 30 position players).
+The 40-man roster is currently full.
 The report dates for Spring Training are Feb.
-20 for pitchers and catchers and Feb.
-24 for position players.
+14 for pitchers and catchers and Feb.
+17 for position players.